HughAndBecky/XLingPaper-Annotated-Bibliography/README.md

 ## Contributing

 Contributions via Github can occur as pull requests.
-Alternatively Email Hugh Paterson III a reference to be added in an XLingPaper document (an item in a References section is sufficient.
+Alternatively email Hugh Paterson III a reference to be added in an XLingPaper document (an item within a XLingPaper `References` section is sufficient.
 So that he can copy and paste into the existing document).
 Structural changes to the bibliography will be considered based on user feedback.